 From the USA:

-Most people fly American Airlines to San Juan, Puerto Rico and then with American Eagle direct to St Vincent.
+Most people fly to San Juan, Puerto Rico and then on to St Vincent.

-Airport: ET Joshua airport is 2 miles outside Kingstown in St Vincent.
+Airport: Argyle International Airport on St Vincent.
 Bequia, Carouan, Union Island and Mustique also have very small airports.

 On St Vincent you can rent a car (US$50-60 a day), hire a taxi, or jump on one of the brightly painted, music playing minibuses.